 My research focuses on combining experimental petrology with non-traditional isotope geochemistry and natural sample studies to understand geological processes on Earth and other planets during their formation, differentiation and evolution.

-To achieve my research goals, I utilize the following three primary research tools: experimental petrology, natural samples, and non-traditional isotope geochemistry.
+To achieve my research goals, I utilize a multi-disciplinary approach combining experimental petrology, natural samples, non-traditional isotope geochemistry, and modeling.

 Human interaction with iron meteorites can be tracked back to thousands of years ago, when iron meteorites were still mined by ancient people as a source for iron, before the development of smelting.
 It was not until about two hundred years ago, however, before we began to realize that iron meteorites are actually fragments of the cores of extinct asteroids in the early Solar System.
 Recent scientific studies on iron meteorites found a very interesting but puzzling observation: the Fe isotopic compositions of iron meteorites are significantly heavier compared to the building blocks of their parent bodies – chondrites.
 My research shows that the heavy Fe isotopes of iron meteorites are actually due to core crystallization.
 In addition, my results show that the planetesimal cores have sulfur-rich parts that is also enriched in the lighter isotopes of Fe, but missing in meteorite records.

 Cu evaporation during tektite formation

 Tektites are felsic natural glasses that formed from fast cooling of the molten portion of the impact plume.
 As one of the few types of natural samples that experienced significant evaporative loss at high temperatures (> 1700 ºC), tektites provide us an opportunity to understand how volatile elements (e.g. Cu, Zn) and their isotopes behave during thermally-driven evaporation.
 Although expected to be less volatile than Zn, Cu demonstrates higher degrees of evaporative loss and isotopic fractionation compared to Zn in tektites.
 In this project, me and collaborators conducted laser-heated aerodynamic levitation experiments to simulate tektite formation, and studied Cu isotopes in the evaporative residue to understand why tektites are more isotopically fractionated in Cu than Zn.

 Iron isotopes of metallic inclusions in superdeep diamonds